EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 > ~~~
 > {: .language-bash}
 > before you can use the `singularity` command on remote systems.
 However, this depends on how the system is configured.
-> If in doubt, consult the documentation for the system you are using or contact the support team.
+> You do not need to load a module on ARCHER2.
+If in doubt, consult the documentation for the system you are using
+> or contact the support team.
 {: .callout}

 ## Images and containers: reminder